Aman for all seasons

 Children are very welcome at Amankila who offer all families 4-hours complimentary babysitting per day.
 Special child friendly activities can also be organized on request.

 Meals can be taken at The Restaurant, The Beach Club, The Terrace, in your villa or wherever you like - you can be assured of a choice of delicious Eastern and Western specialties all delivered with the amazing Aman service.
-Afternoon tea and cakes are served daily and there is a bar with wonderful views.
+Afternoon tea and cakes are served daily on the library patio and there is a bar with wonderful views.
 The Beach Club has a great range of equipment including kayaks, hobie cats, boogie boards and windsurfs.
 There are two pools, a library, gym, yoga classes and massage treatments are available.

 Amankila's range of activities includes cooking classes with the resort's own chef, use of kayaks, boogie boards, windsurfing, massage and yoga.
 Further afield, cycling, diving, cultural and market tours and trekking can be enjoyed.